ThewBear/11ty-www.thewdhanat.com/src/blog/2020-09-27-google-docs-local-fonts/en.md

 title: How to use local fonts in Google Docs / Sheets / Slides
 ---

-Currently, we can use [Google Fonts](https://fonts.google.com/) in our Google Drive document including Google Docs, Google Sheets, and Google Slides by selecting **More fonts 🔽** in the font menu dropdown.
+Currently, we can use [Google Fonts](https://fonts.google.com/) in our Google Drive document including Google Docs, Google Sheets, and Google Slides by selecting **More fonts** in the font menu dropdown menu.

 ![More fonts in the font menu dropdown](../2020-09-27-google-docs-local-fonts/more-fonts.png)